jolocom/jolocom-lib/docs/gettingStarted.rst

 How to create a self-sovereign identity
 #########################################

 In the context of the Jolocom protocol / stack, an SSI is esentially a combination of a DID and a set of signing / encryption / controlling keys.
-The exact amount and type of cryptographic keys required to act on behalf of a DID depends on the specifics of the used DID Method.
+The exact number and type of cryptographic keys required depends on the requirements of the used DID Method.

-We first instantiate a new empty `SoftwareKeyProvider` instance:
+In order to create a new identity, we first need to create a new ``SoftwareKeyProvider`` instance.
+This class is responsible for managing the cryptographic material associated with the identity.
+An empty key provider can be instantiated as follows:

 .. code-block:: typescript

   import { walletUtils } from '@jolocom/native-core'
   import { SoftwareKeyProvider } from '@jolocom/vaulted-key-provider'

   const password = 'secretpassword' const emptyWallet = SoftwareKeyProvider.newEmptyWallet(walletUtils, 'id:', password)

 At this point ``emptyWallet`` is not yet configured with a DID or any signing / encryption / identity management keys.
-The easiest way to configure the wallet with the required keys is to use the ``createIdentityFromKeyProvider`` helper exported by the library:
+The easiest way to configure the wallet with the required keys is to use the ``createIdentityFromKeyProvider`` helper provided by the Jolocom library:

-The easiest way to populate the wallet with the aforementioned keys is:

 .. code-block:: typescript